saifalixxx/SWENG_Final_Project/README.md

 ----------------------------------------------------------------------------------------------------------------

-Here is a link to our dashboard, which is hosted publickly https://eloquent-twilight-439d15.netlify.app/
+Here is a link to our dashboard, which is hosted publicly https://eloquent-twilight-439d15.netlify.app/

 ----------------------------------------------------------------------------------------------------------------